jayjadhav7666/crypto_portfolio_tracker/README.md

 - Networking: `ApiService` calls CoinGecko endpoints for coin list and current USD prices.
 - UI/UX:
   - Material 3 theme with `colorSchemeSeed` for consistent styling.
-  - Enhanced add-asset bottom sheet with search, selection, and quantity input.
+  - Enhanced add-asset  with search, selection, and quantity input.

 ---